-If so specified in this prospectus or in the related prospectus supplement, support for a one or more classes or tranches of notes will be provided by the establishment of a reserve account.
-A reserve account may be funded, to the extent provided in this prospectus or in the related prospectus supplement, by an initial cash deposit, the retention of certain periodic distributions of principal or interest or both otherwise payable to one or more classes or tranches of notes, including subordinated notes, or the provision of a letter of credit, guarantee, insurance policy or other form of credit or any combination thereof.
-A reserve account will be established to assist with the subsequent distribution of principal or interest on the notes of that class or tranche in the manner provided in this prospectus or in the related prospectus supplement.
+Support for a one or more classes or tranches of notes may be provided by the establishment of a reserve account.
+A reserve account may be funded, as determined in connection with the issuance of such class or tranche of notes, by an initial cash deposit, the retention of certain periodic distributions of principal or interest or both otherwise payable to one or more classes or tranches of notes, including subordinated notes, or the provision of a letter of credit, guarantee, insurance policy or other form of credit or any combination thereof.
+A reserve account may be established to assist with the subsequent distribution of principal or interest on the notes of that class or tranche in the manner determined in connection with the issuance of such notes, if applicable.